daltonrpruitt/daltonrpruitt.github.io/docs/blogs/starkville_strong_second_servings.md

 # Hi!

-In this post, I wanted to spotlight a local organization:
+In this post, I wanted to spotlight a local Starkville organization:
 [Starkville Strong](https://www.starkvillestrong.org/)

 Starkville Strong is a local nonprofit providing support for Starkville residents to help with food insecurity, homelessness, housing insecurity and community advocacy.